Mitch McConnell dodged a question about Trump calling him a 'dumb son of a b----'

 Published

 "What I'm concentrating on is the future.
-What we are confronting here is a totally left-wing administration," McConnell said.Full Article
+What we are confronting here is a totally left-wing administration," McConnell said instead.Full Article

 Published

 "What I'm concentrating on is the future.
-What we are confronting here is a totally left-wing administration," McConnell said.Full Article
+What we are confronting here is a totally left-wing administration," McConnell said instead.Full Article

 The National Republican Senatorial Committee announced Monday it has presented former President Donald Trump with a new award they..